-The First Coast is a mobile studio / exhibition space that will travel to year-round coastal communities in Maine during the off-season.
-Through collaborations and workshops, residents will engage in conversation about their community’s working maritime identity and personal perspective of place.
+The First Coast is a mobile studio / exhibition space that travels to year-round coastal communities in Maine during the off-season.
+Through collaborations and workshops, residents engage in conversation about their community’s working maritime identity and personal perspective of place.

 The First Coast is an initiative to collect sounds, stories, images, and ideas that contribute to a collective coastal memory and seek to reconstruct existing narratives and mythologies of both Maine and Mainers.

 In The Human Shore author John R. Gillis quotes the late John Cheever when he describes the “second coast.”
 A “port of gifts and antique shops, restaurants, [and] tearooms,” the second coast is a waterfront built around the nostalgia for a working past, for the “first coast.”